Overclocking: Heat sinks

 Liquid nitrogen may be used for cooling an overclocked system, when an extreme measure of cooling is needed.

 Other cooling methods are forced convection and phase transition cooling which is used in refrigerators and can be adapted for computer use.
 Liquid nitrogen, liquid helium, and dry ice are used as coolants in extreme cases, such as record-setting attempts or one-off experiments rather than cooling an everyday system.
 In June 2006, IBM and Georgia Institute of Technology jointly announced a new record in silicon-based chip clock rate (the rate a transistor can be switched at, not the CPU clock rate) above 500 GHz, which was done by cooling the chip to 4.5 K using liquid helium.
-Set in November 2012, the CPU Frequency World Record is 9008.82 MHz as of December 2022.
+The current CPU frequency world record is 9,206.34 MHz, achieved in May 2026 with an Intel Core i9-14900KF on an ASUS ROG Maximus Z790 APEX mainboard.
 These extreme methods are generally impractical in the long term, as they require refilling reservoirs of vaporizing coolant, and condensation can form on chilled components.
 Moreover, silicon-based junction gate field-effect transistors (JFET) will degrade below temperatures of roughly 100 K and eventually cease to function or "freeze out" at 40 K since the silicon ceases to be semiconducting, so using extremely cold coolants may cause devices to fail.
-Blowtorch is used to temporarily raise temperature to issues of over-cooling when not desirable.
+Blowtorch is used to temporarily raise temperature to address issues of over-cooling when not desirable.

-Submersion cooling, used by the Cray-2 supercomputer, involves sinking a part of computer system directly into a chilled liquid that is thermally conductive but has low electrical conductivity.
+Submersion cooling, used by the Cray-2 supercomputer, involves sinking a part of a computer system directly into a chilled liquid that is thermally conductive but has low electrical conductivity.
 The advantage of this technique is that no condensation can form on components.
 A good submersion liquid is Fluorinert made by 3M, which is expensive.
-Another option is mineral oil, but impurities such as those in water might cause it to conduct electricity.
+Another option is mineral oil, but impurities such as those in water might cause it to conduct electricity and damage components via short circuits.

 Amateur overclocking enthusiasts have used a mixture of dry ice and a solvent with a low freezing point, such as acetone or isopropyl alcohol.
 This cooling bath, often used in laboratories, achieves a temperature of −78 C.